Dental Hygiene – Green Valley, Henderson, NV

 Routine Dental Cleaning

 Your hygienist removes plaque and tartar from tooth surfaces and along the gumline.
 Most appointments take 45–60 minutes.
-Many Henderson families schedule around the school calendar, spring and summer slots fill fast.
+Many Henderson families schedule around the school calendar; spring and summer slots fill fast.
+See what to expect at your routine cleaning.

 Fluoride Treatment

-After your cleaning, your hygienist applies a fluoride varnish directly to your teeth in under five minutes.
+After your cleaning, your hygienist applies a fluoride varnish directly to your teeth in under one minute.
 It strengthens enamel and slows the development of early cavities.
 Henderson’s water is fluoridated, but topical fluoride adds a direct layer that water alone can’t replicate.
+See how fluoride treatment fits into your preventive care.

 Dental Sealants